 During the year the Company has not accepted any deposits from the public and thereare no outstanding deposits in terms of the Companies (Acceptance of Deposits) Rules2014.

-d. the directors had prepared the annual accounts on a going concern basis;
+d. the directors have prepared the annual accounts on a going concern basis;

-e. the directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and
+e. the directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

-f. the directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.
+f. the directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

 A separate report on Corporate Governance is enclosed as a part of this Annual Report.A certificate from the Auditors of the Company regarding compliance with the CorporateGovernance norms stipulated is annexed to the Report on Corporate Governance.

-Your Company constituted a Risk Management Committee mandated to review the riskmanagement plan/process of your Company.
-The Risk Management Committee identifiedpotential risks and assessed their potential impact with the objective of taking timely action tomitigate the risks as provided under the Enterprise Risk Management (ERM) Framework ofthe Company.
+The Company has constituted a Risk Management Committee mandated to review the riskmanagement plan/process of the Company.
+The Risk Management Committee identifies potentialrisks and assesses their potential impact with the objective of taking timely action tomitigate the risks as provided under the Enterprise Risk Management (ERM) Framework ofthe Company.

 The Audit Committee has also been delegated with the responsibility of monitoring andreviewing risk management assessment and minimization procedures developingimplementing and monitoring the risk management plan and identifying reviewing andmitigating all elements of risks which the Company may be exposed to.

 The key risks identified by the Company include cyber security and data protectionrisk financial & economic risk competition risk operational risk and compliance ofall applicable statutes and regulations.
-The Company has well definedpolicies/mechanism to mitigate competition and financial risks.
-The Company reviews thepolicies/mechanism periodically to align with the changes in market practices andregulations.
-Compliance risks have been mitigated through periodical monitoring and reviewof the regulatory framework to ensure complete compliance with all applicable statutes andregulations.
+The Company has well defined ERM policy &mechanism to mitigate these risks.
+The Company reviews the risk register periodically toalign with the changes in economic environment market practices and regulations.

-The Nomination and Remuneration Committee comprises of five members of which fourincluding the Chairman of the Committee are Independent Directors.
+The Nomination and Remuneration Committee comprises of four members of which threeincluding the Chairman of the Committee are Independent Directors.

-The Company's Remuneration Policy is attached as 'Annexure-III'and forms a part of this Report.
+The salient feature of Company's Remuneration Policy is attached as Annexure-III'and forms a part of this Report.
 The Remuneration Policy is available on the website ofthe Company viz. www.centurytextind.com.